This Help File Page was issued on 09/30/2017

 •Installation of the MKS Cluster application will be performed by a Micro Key Technician.

 ✓This MKS Cluster chapter describes a 3 Server Setup.

 ✓It is required by Section 7 (7.1, 7.2) Automation Multiplicity Third Edition UL® 1981 Standard.

 ❑Setup Procedure: Once the Central Station Monitoring system is configured and operating properly as a Cluster, there will be three (3) computers running the applications and/or services outlined below:

 1.Primary Server - This is the master server which, as such, is running the Sybase® Adaptive Server Anywhere database engine and the Signal Processing Application.

-a.Sybase® Adaptive Server Anywhere - This is the application/service that stores and delivers data to SPA, MKMS and MKMSCS, and any of the other related applications (e.g., the Communications Module, the Dealer Access Module, MKS Web Dealer Access application, Virtual Printer).
+a.Sybase® Adaptive Server Anywhere - This is the application/service that stores and delivers data to SPA, MKMS and MKMSCS, and any of the other related applications (e.g., the MKS Connect Service, the Dealer Access Module, MKS Web Dealer Access application, Virtual Printer).

 i.This database engine may be started manually when the server is started.